African Leadership Academy: Dean of African Leadership Academy

 Inaugural Dean Christopher Situma Khaemba was previously Principal of Alliance High School on the outskirts of Nairobi, Kenya.
 Khaemba received his MBA from Kenyatta University in Nairobi.

-The current dean is Hatim Eltayeb.

-Faculty members

-Faculty members go through a process that includes multiple interviews, academic background checks, and verification of personal and professional references.
-After the first round of interviews, the prospective teacher conducts a mock lesson in the presence of students and two faculty members.
-This is followed by a final round of interviews.

-All faculty members are graduates from universities and have previously taught at leading institutions.
+The Dean of the Academy is Derek Smith.

 Student life

 Sports

 Students are encouraged to participate in a fitness activity.
-However, sport is not a strong part of the Academy.
 Current competitive sports include soccer, basketball, and volleyball.

 Student clubs and organizations

-Students participate in a variety of clubs, and each student is expected to create or run either a "Student Enterprise," an "Original idea for Development," or a "Community Service Project".
+Students participate in a variety of clubs, and each student is expected to create or run either a "Student Enterprise," an "Original idea for Development," or a "Community Service Project."

-Student Enterprise Programmes (SEPs)
+Student Enterprise Programs (SEPs)

-The student-run businesses only operate on campus, and include:
+The student-run businesses only operate on campus and include: